snek-at/jaen/README.md

 #### SimplePdfField

-SimplePdfFields as the name implies enables you to embed a PDF hosted on the ipfs.
+SimplePdfFields as the name implies enables you to embed a PDF hosted on the ipfs.<div style="text-align: right">[Wiki](https://github.com/snek-at/jaen/wiki/SimplePdfField)</div>

 ```javascript
 import {SimplePdfField} from '@snek-at/jaen'